me-rohit-harsh/Online-Banking-System/README.md

 # ***🌟Online Banking System🌟***
  - - - -
 The Online Banking System is an application that allows users to perform banking operations, such as managing their accounts, transferring funds, and viewing their balance, among other features.
-The system is built using Java and OOP (Object-Oriented Programming) concepts and utilizes JDBC (Java Database Connectivity) technology to interact with a MySQL database. <br>
+Performing CRUD operations, The system is built using Java and OOP (Object-Oriented Programming) concepts and utilizes Hibernate, HQL, and JDBC (Java Database Connectivity) technology to interact with a MySQL database. <br>

 # ***Features***
 The Online Banking System includes the following features: <br>

 * User authentication and authorization: Only registered users can access their accounts and perform banking operations. <br>
-* Register new user: New users can register their account by providing their personal information, such as name, date of birth(DOB) and address.
+* Register new users: New users can register their account by providing their personal information, such as name, date of birth(DOB), and address.
 * Account management (update, edit, and delete accounts): Users can update, edit,  and delete their accounts as needed. <br>
 * Transfer funds between accounts: Users can transfer money between their accounts or to other user accounts. <br>
 * View balance: Users can view their account balance and transaction history. <br>
 * Deposit money: Users can deposit money into their accounts. <br>
 * Withdrawal of money: Users can withdraw money from their accounts. <br>
+* Last Activity: A timestamp will be there to monitor the user's session <br>

 # ***Contributing***